MiM Application Roadmap- A guide to the MiM Application

 Your essays should be personal and clearly reflect your values and strengths, making a strong case for your candidature.
 Further one thing you should highlight is how you are unique and what special characteristics you will bring to the school.
 Depending on the program the essay questions may differ, but none the less they are important.

-One thing students often ignore while writing MiM essays are creating multiple drafts and asking for the opinion of others,
+One thing students often ignore while writing essays is creating multiple drafts and asking for the opinion of others,

 Also, Do not to forget to keep your essay short and grammatically correct.